We all have a story to share, of special days and people that live on in our memories.

 We thank the anonymous donor who chose to mark their birthday by Paying for a Day of Care in memory of Shirley, the youngest sister of a dear friend.

-A heartfelt thank you to the donor who chose to Pay for a Day of Care in memory of their loved one’s passing three years ago.
+Today marks the 3rd anniversary of the passing of Charalampos (Larry) Sideris.
+In his memory, a donation was made to Pay for a Day of Care for one of our resident rooms.
 This generous gift will help continue our work in offering quality palliative care.

 In loving memory of Mimi on her birthday.